mbscomgmt-ops/Finalmaster/README.md

 - Removed Monday.com link from landing page body (kept in nav only).

 - Tidied landing page layout: removed empty header actions and adjusted hero spacing after Monday.com removal.

+- Converted right-side menu into a dropdown on all pages; added **Monday.com** and **QuickBooks** (both open in new tabs).

+- Replaced dropdown text label with a hamburger icon button in the header.